 robustly rustic and visceral in the way it becomes its own sort of ledge-leaping waterfall right beside the real thing and even incorporates stones from the site into its design — see the boulders shown beside the fireplace on the plan.
 The house got a bit damp at times, but that didn’t seem to matter very much, since it was a vacation retreat.
 It may well be Wright’s most extreme house and makes the visitor marvel at the nature of architecture and the architecture of nature.
 When I visited I felt I was on an architectural ride.

 Casa Luis Barragan of 1948, by Luis Barragan, in Mexico City, is an urban mystery tour.
 Barragan was Mexico’s most influential modern architect and his own house showcases abstract sculptural forms and deft interplays of light and shadow (photos courtesy Casa Luis Barragan).

 The vast square window creates two rooms: one outside, the other inside.
 The house becomes a series of interlocking cabinets and cubes,

 Simple sculptural stairs draw the eye and the imagination, leading one to wonder where they lead.
 It is the house as personal puzzle box; indeed, you have the feeling that the overlapping spaces allowed for occasional eavesdropping.
 It is impossible to sense the whole — the design unravels like a bolt of cloth; a textured narrative of space and time.

 So can your house or mine have any of these qualities?
 Certainly, though perhaps not in such extreme forms.
 But as I explore the plans in our large Houseplans inventory I am always looking for some aspect or feature — usually related to the age-old definition of architecture as commodity, firmness, and delight — to rise above the rest.
-Let me know your own favorite house designs, famous or otherwise — I have listed a range of House Museums on the website — and I’ll try to keep a running list for the blog.
+Let me know your own favorite house designs, famous or otherwise.